bujosa/alya/README.md

 # alya

-This is a simple project in flutter.
+This is a simple project in flutter related with cloud messaging and notifications.

 ## Getting Started